• Skip to main content

 INGREDIENTS, SUBSTITUTIONS AND RECIPE NOTES

-• Hazelnuts - roasting the hazelnuts has a huge impact on their flavor - the rich, sweet, nutty flavor profile is so much more present after just 8-10 minutes on a sheet pan in a 350 degree oven.
-I highly recommend not skipping this step!
+Hazelnuts - roasting the hazelnuts has a huge impact on their flavor - the rich, sweet, nutty flavor profile is so much more present after just 8-10 minutes on a sheet pan in a 350 degree oven.
+I highly recommend this step!

-• Unsalted butter - Unsalted butter adds richness without additional salt.
-For the frangipane, you'll want the butter cubed and at room temperature.
+Unsalted butter - For the frangipane, you'll want the butter cubed and at room temperature.

 • Cut them in half lengthwise and use a melon baller or round teaspoon to scoop out the core.
 Leave the stem intact for additional decoration.